 Welcome to Riverside Peninsula Surgery Center

 We are honored that you have put your trust in us.
-We welcome you to our Center and will do our best to provide a warm, relaxing atmosphere, with special focus on the things we know are most important to our patients, their families and loved ones:
+We welcome you to our Center and will do our best to provide a warm, relaxing atmosphere.
+Our focus will be on the things we know are most important to our patients, their families and loved ones:

-Riverside Peninsula Surgery Center is a Department of Riverside Regional Medical Center.
+Riverside Peninsula Surgery Center is a department of Riverside Regional Medical Center.
 This means that we are held to the same strict standards of quality and safety set for hospitals.
-Our facility is surveyed by the Joint Commission, the 'gold standard' for our industry.
 If you have any questions or concerns during your visit, please speak to a member of our team.

 Surgery Patient Instructions